ionic-team/stencil-site/src/docs-md/guides/service-workers.md

 - `cd` into your project
 - Run `npm run build`

-And thats it!
+And that's it!
 You should now have an `sw.js` file in your `www` folder and the code to register the service worker in your `www/index.html` file.

 > The component starter by default does not have service workers enabled as a service worker is not needed for component collections